zanata/zanata.github.io/features/index.md

  - review workflow
 -->

+Zanata's Editor provides a set of features to support high translation quality:-

+ - Validatiors run as translations are typed in the Editor, immediately reporting common mistakes and problematic items.
-Review tools to ensure all translations meet the required standard.
-Validatiors run in realtime, immediately reporting common mistakes and problematic items.
-Replace words through every document in a project to easily update terminology and fix mistakes.
-The process allows full control, review and undo to avoid any unwanted changes.
+ - The Editor's review workflow provides a way to ensure all translations meet the required standard.
+ - The Editor allows replacement of words through every document in a project, with full control, review and undo to avoid any unwanted changes; easily and confidently update terminology and fix mistakes.

 ## Writers and Developers